yogesh147/Hacktoberfest-2022-comminity-java/README.md

 6. Now add you code on new file or update any other changes
 7. Then Take again latest pull from main using command :-  git pull origin main
 8. After, commit that code and push into master repository
-9. Add label "HACKTOBERFEST-ACCEPTED" in your PR has a label
+9. Add label "HACKTOBERFEST-ACCEPTED." in your PR has a label
 10. After that create pull request against main branch

 ## Meeting the target